olusegunajibola/SQL-codes/README.md

 # SQL-codes
-SQL Queries from SQL for Data Analysis Course
+SQL Queries from SQL for Data Analysis Udacity Course